pyeventsourcing/esdbclient/README.md

 position WILL be included.
 However, when reading backwards, the event at the specified position will NOT be included.
-(This non-inclusive behaviour, of excluding the specified commit position when reading all streams backwards, differs from the behaviour when reading a stream backwards from a specific stream position, I'm not sure why.)
+(This non-inclusive behaviour, of excluding the specified commit position when reading all streams backwards, differs from the behaviour when reading a stream backwards from a specific stream position.)

 The example below shows how to read all events in the database in the order they were recorded.